m1221/local-javascript-timer/README.md

 <img src="local-javascript-timer.jpg" width="700px" height="auto">

 Local Javascript Timer is a simple, browser-based timer app for classroom or office use.
-Because it uses the javascript SetInterval function, it is not suitable for any use-case that requires precise time-telling.

 Much of the CSS design and some of the html & javascript code was taken from https://github.com/kadjahoe/Javascript-Timer.